MockDPE

 Pilots who run multiple mock checkrides before their real test arrive with a significant advantage: the format itself is no longer a source of anxiety.
 They can focus on the substance of their answers rather than the unfamiliarity of the examination style.

-The mock checkride experience in MockDPE is calibrated to cover all eight areas across a session.
-After your session, the per-area score report tells you which areas you handled well and which had gaps — so you can direct focused practice where it is most needed.
+After your session ends, the per-area score report tells you which areas you handled well and which had gaps — so any follow-up practice you do afterward is aimed at what actually needs work, not a guess.

 How MockDPE builds a realistic mock checkride scenario